leggedrobotics/wild_visual_navigation/README.md

 source ~/catkin_ws/devel/setup.bash
 ```

-When using the virtual environment make sure that your shell correctly sources the virtual envrionment and then the catkin workspace.
+When using the virtual environment make sure that your shell correctly sources the virtual environment and then the catkin workspace.
 ```shell
 venv_wvn; catkin_ws
 ... # Run the wild_visual_navigation code